 In my career as a chemist, I owe a huge debt to serendipity.
-In 2012, I was in the right place (IBM’s Almaden research lab in California) at the right time—and I did the “wrong” thing.
-I was supposed to be mixing three components in a beaker in the hope of systematically uncovering a combination of chemicals, meaning to replace one of the chemicals with a version that was derived from plastic waste, in an effort to increase the sustainability of thermoset polymers.
+In 2012 I was in the right place (IBM’s Almaden research laboratory in California) at the right time—and I did the “wrong” thing.
+I was supposed to be mixing three ingredients in a beaker in the hope of creating a known material.
+The goal was to replace one of the usual ingredients with a version derived from plastic waste, in an effort to increase the sustainability of strong plastics called thermoset polymers.

-Instead, when I mixed two of the reagents together, a hard, white plastic substance formed in the beaker.
+Instead, when I mixed two of the ingredients together, a hard, white plastic substance formed in the beaker.
 It was so tough I had to smash the beaker to get it out.
-Furthermore, when it sat in dilute acid overnight, it reverted to its starting materials.
+Furthermore, when it sat in dilute acid overnight, it reverted to its precursor materials.
 Without meaning to, I had discovered a whole new family of recyclable thermoset polymers.
-Had I considered it a failed experiment, and not followed up, we would have never known what we had made.
-It was scientific serendipity at its best, in the noble tradition of Roy Plunkett, who invented Teflon by accident while working on the chemistry of coolant gases.
+Had I considered it a failed experiment and not followed up, we would have never known what we had made.
+It was scientific fortuity at its best, in the noble tradition of Roy Plunkett, who accidentally invented Teflon while working on the chemistry of coolant gases.

-Of course, quantum chemistry as a field is nothing new.
-In the early 20th century, German chemists such as Walter Heitler and Fritz London showed the covalent bond could be understood using quantum mechanics.
-In the late the 20th century, the growth in computing power available to chemists meant it was practical to do some basic modeling on classical systems.
+Quantum chemistry as a field is nothing new.
+In the early 20th century German chemists such as Walter Heitler and Fritz London showed that the covalent bond could be understood through quantum mechanics.
+In the late 20th century the growth in computing power available to chemists made it practical to do some basic modeling on classical systems.

-Even so, when I was getting my Ph.D. in the mid-2000s at Boston College, it was relatively rare that bench chemists had a working knowledge of the kind of chemical modeling that was available via computational approaches such as density functional theory (DFT).
-The disciplines (and skill sets involved) were orthogonal.
-Instead of exploring the insights of DFT, bench chemists stuck to systematic approaches combined with a hope for an educated but often lucky discovery.
-I was fortunate enough to work in the research group of Professor Amir Hoveyda, who was early to recognize the value of combining experimental research with theoretical research.
+Even so, when I was working toward my Ph.D. in the mid-2000s at Boston College, it was relatively rare that bench chemists had a functional knowledge of the kind of chemical modeling computers could do.
+The disciplines (and skill sets involved) were so different.
+Instead of exploring the insights of computational approaches, bench chemists stuck to trial-and-error strategies, combined with a hope for an educated but often lucky discovery.
+I was fortunate enough to work in the research group of Amir Hoveyda, who was early to recognize the value of combining experimental research with theoretical research.

-Today, theoretical research and modeling chemical reactions to understand experimental results is commonplace, as the theoretical discipline became more sophisticated and bench chemists gradually began to incorporate these models into their work.
-The output of the models provides a useful feedback loop for in-lab discovery.
-To take one example, the explosion of available chemical data from high throughput screening has allowed for the creation of well-developed chemical models.
+Today theoretical research and modeling of chemical reactions to understand experimental results are commonplace—a consequence of the theoretical discipline becoming more sophisticated and bench chemists gradually beginning to incorporate these models into their work.
+The output of the models provides a useful feedback loop for discoveries in the lab.
+To take one example, the explosion of available chemical data from a trial-and-error-based experimental method called high-throughput screening has allowed for the creation of well-developed chemical models.
 Industrial uses of these models include drug discovery and material experimentation.

-The limiting factor of these models, however, is the need to simplify.
-At each stage of the simulation, you have to pick a certain area where you want to make your compromise on accuracy in order to stay within the bounds of what the computer can practically handle.
-In the terminology of the field, you are working with “coarse-grained” models—where you deliberately simplify the known elements of the reaction in order to prioritize accuracy in the areas you are investigating.
+The limiting factor of these models is the need to simplify.
+At each stage of the simulation, you have to pick a certain area where you compromise on accuracy to stay within the bounds of what the computer can practically handle.
+In the terminology of the field, you are working with “coarse-grained” models.
 Each simplification reduces the overall accuracy of your model and limits its usefulness in the pursuit of discovery.
-To put it bluntly, the coarser your data, the more labor intensive your lab work.
+The coarser your data, the more labor-intensive your lab work.

-So far, we have extended the use of quantum computers to model energies related to the ground states and excited states of molecules.
-These types of calculations will lead us to be able to explore reaction energy landscapes and photo-reactive molecules.
-In addition, we’ve explored using them to model the dipole moment in small molecules, a step in the direction of understanding electronic distribution and polarizability of molecules, which can also tell us something about how they react.
+So far we have extended the use of quantum computers to model energies related to the ground states and excited states of molecules.
+These types of calculations will lead us to be able to explore a variety of reaction pathways as well as molecules that react to light.
+In addition, we have used them to model the dipole moment in small molecules, a step in the direction of understanding how electrons are distributed between atoms in a chemical bond, which can also tell us something about how these molecules will react.

-Looking ahead, we’ve started laying the foundation for future modeling of chemical systems using quantum computers and have been exploring different types of calculations on different types of molecules soluble on a quantum computer today.
+Looking ahead, we have started laying the foundation for future modeling of chemical systems using quantum computers and have been investigating different types of calculations on different types of molecules solvable on a quantum computer today.
 For example, what happens when you have an unpaired electron in the system?
-Do the calculations lose fidelity, and how can we adjust the algorithm to get them to match the expected results?
-This type of work will enable us to someday look at radical species, which can be notoriously difficult to analyze in the lab or simulate classically.
+This adds spin to the molecule, making calculations tricky.
+How can we adjust the algorithm to get it to match the expected results?
+This kind of work will enable us to someday look at radical species—molecules with unpaired electrons—which can be notoriously difficult to analyze in the lab or simulate classically.

 To be sure, this work is all replicable on classical computers.
 Still, none of it would have been possible with the quantum technology that existed five years ago.
 The progress in recent years holds out the promise that quantum computing can serve as a powerful catalyst for chemical discovery in the near future.

-The next generation of chemists emerging from grad schools across the world brings a level of data fluency that would have been unimaginable in the 2000s.
+The next generation of chemists emerging from graduate schools around the world possesses a level of data fluency that would have been unimaginable in the 2000s.
 But the constraints on this fluency are physical: classically built computers simply cannot handle the level of complexity of substances as commonplace as caffeine.
-In this dynamic, no amount of data fluency can obviate the need for serendipity: you will be working in a world where you need luck on your side to make important advances.
-The development of— and embrace of—quantum computers is therefore crucial to the future practice of chemists.
+In this dynamic, no amount of data fluency can eliminate the need for serendipity: you will always need luck on your side to make important advances.
+But if future chemists embrace quantum computers, they are likely to be a lot luckier.